vip306/IDS-Module1-alt3-New/chapter3.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:925fcceb04
-## 5. Indexing elements of a vector
+## 5. Indexing Vector Elements (Part 1)

-If we want to display only select values from a vector, R can help us do that easily.
+If you want to display only select values from a vector, R can help you do that easily.

-We can use square brackets (`[]`) to specify which elements we would like to select, as can be seen in the example on the right.
+You can use square brackets (`[]`) to specify which elements you would like to select, as can be seen in the example on the right.

-Note that we could also type `cost [c(3,4,5)]` and get the same result.
-The `:` operator helps us condense the code and get consecutive values.
+Note that you could also type `cost [c(3,4,5)]` and get the same result as `cost[3:5]`.
+The `:` operator helps you condense the code and get consecutive values.

 *** =instructions
-Use the `[]` and `:` operators to access the calories of the first 3 desserts in the list of `desserts`.
+Use the `[]` and `:` operators to access the calories of the first 3 elements in the list of `calories`.

 *** =hint
 Square brackets and : are the important bits in this.